top of page

 Example B: This house was jet black just a few years ago

-Example B: This case shows poor color choice: period.
-Black and direct sun exposure throughout the day is a bad combination.
-That is, unless you can afford to paint your home every other year.
-You can spend extra to have a higher quality product and it may last a little longer, but always it's going to have very short longevity in comparison to more apropriate colors for the environment.
+Example B: If you want to keep your home black, it isn't going to last too long.
+Black and direct sun exposure throughout the day isn't a good combination.
+You can spend extra to have a higher quality product and it may last a little longer, but always it's going to have very short longevity in comparison to more appropriate colors for the environment.
+Not only does the pigment degrade quickly, but because of that pigment degradation, the paint film degrades quicker as well, which can lead to peeling and other issues.

 How does any ordinary person choose the proper color for the environment?
-Just consider, the environmental factors speak for themselves.
-Really, if something is exposed to UV Radiation, it's going to degrade.
-If something is in a super damp, dark, humid environment it's going to grow algae and mold which can lead to paint degradation.
+Just consider this, if something is exposed to UV Radiation (full time sun light), it's going to degrade quicker than something with less exposure.
+Also, another factor that can lead to degredation is If something is in a super damp, dark, humid environment.
+It's going to grow algae and mold which can lead to paint degradation.

-Paint product and brand selection also play a significant role in this.
+Paint product and brand selection plays a significant role in this.
 The major paint companies offer paints in different grades and price points which often reflect the quality of the product (but not always!)
 Contractors should be privvy to this since they use the stuff everyday!
 Basically the cheaper it is the less luck you're likely to have in this scenario.
 However there are exceptions to the rule.
 If you'd like to learn more about colors and product selection give us a call for an estimate and we can offer our experience and expertise to help guide your project to meet your needs effectively.
+Feel free to visit our Contact Page for our email and phone contact information.

 Comments